tomcarlson/openaudible-player/README.md

 *  your thumbnail files to be in the form bookname.jpg in the thumb directory These are where openaudible puts them when you create a webpage.

-To use this player, call it with the booknake
+To use this player, call it with the bookname

      player.html?play=bookname